Mass queues at Mt Ruapehu ski resorts on first day of Spring

 "I've been waiting in the queue for a shuttle at Whakapapa village for an hour and there's only been 2 buses and none of them yours," wrote one unhappy traveller.
 "Where are the buses??!!"

 "Still here waiting over hour and a half with only 3 buses operating!
-You knew it would be busy today why have you not catered for this?, wrote another.
+You knew it would be busy today why have you not catered for this?," wrote another.

 "Apologies for the delays, the buses will be down as soon as possible," replied Mt Ruapehu Whakapapa & Tūroa Ski Areas.